skrysmanski/blogtext/readme.txt

 * Fixed problem where the id of an attachment could not be determined in some cases.
 In these cases the attachment would not display correctly.
 * Fix image info: Now also recognizes Exif JPEG images
+* Fixed error when updating a page that doesn't use BlogText
 * Added some regression tests to avoid/reduce conversion errors when modifying BlogText's sources. (only in developer version obtained from BitBucket)